What is therapeutic canine massage?

 - Promotes longevity, keeping the dog active for the longest time possible.

 What can you expect from your first session?

-Your first session with me will take approximately an hour and half.
+Your first session with me will take approximately two hours.
 I will discuss with you why you are seeking treatment.
 I will conduct gait and postural analyses and will palpate your dog to feel for any muscular and soft tissues injuries.
 This will be followed by a treatment that will last between forty five minutes to one hour, after which I will give you feedback on any issues I have found and offer some after care advice including providing you with exercises that you can take away to make further improvements with your dog.